modulus100/LogsAnalysis/README.md

 ```
 psql -d news
 ```
- and execute the query (All project queries can be found in sql folder)
+ Execute the query (All project queries can be found in sql folder)

 ```
 CREATE OR REPLACE FUNCTION get_dates_by_ratio(percent INTEGER)